 Combine this segment with another segment and create a ‘super-powered segment’.

-Or, you simply use this segment to send a one off marketing message to drive more customer engagement.
+Or, you use this segment to send a one off marketing message to drive more customer engagement.